aaronbanse/nutritrack-website/user_analysis.md

 * Users have reliable internet access
 * Users are comfortable navigating web-based applications
 * Users understand how to input structured commands in the URL
-* users can recognize common food categorization items
+* Users can recognize common food categorization items
+* Users are searching for foods that are within the database
+*

 *Imagine:*